1. Skip to content

 This browser does not support the audio element.

 "You also look at the impact of those communities.
-They're so small compared to the greater population, but their impact in sport is so important," Adewuyi pointed out.
+They're so small compared to the greater population, but their impact in sport is so important," Adewuyi said.

 Or as Mulee put it: "The African person playing football, it's like a dance.
 It's like they're on stage.
 There is something extra they bring into the game.
 I mean, you look at JJ Okocha, Kylian Mbappe, you look at even Bukayo Saka.
 So when you remove that, it becomes flat football."